South Korea - Nutrition

 Nutrition-sensitive: Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).

-According to data from the Organisation for Economic Co-operation and Development (OECD), South Korea spent US$8 million on basic nutrition in 2018, up from US$6 million in 2017.
-South Korea does not participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions.
+According to data from the Organisation for Economic Co-operation and Development (OECD), South Korea spent US$4 million on official development assistance (ODA) for basic nutrition in 2019, down from US$7 million in 2018.
+South Korea does not participate in the reporting framework set by the 'Scaling Up Nutrition' (SUN) initiative to track nutrition-sensitive interventions.
 The country also did not make a commitment to Nutrition for Growth, an initiative where participating countries signed on to a ‘global compact’ to improve nutrition and made a range of international commitments.

 The Ministry of Foreign Affairs leads South Korea’s nutrition strategy development